Māori & Pacific

 The philosophy of Te Ahi Kaa is to reflect the diversity of Māori in the past, present and future.
 While bilingual in delivery, the programme incorporates Māori practices and values in its content, format and presentation.

-Providing news on Māori issues, Te Manu Korihi features four times each weekday, in Radio New Zealand National's leading news programmes Morning Report (6.27am and 8.45am) and Checkpoint (5.45pm and 6.45pm).
+Providing news on Māori issues, Te Manu Korihi features four times each weekday, in Radio New Zealand National's leading news programmes Morning Report and Checkpoint.
+A longer weekly edition, Te Waonui, is broadcast on Sunday evenings.

 Exploring a wide range of subjects about New Zealand and Pacific history and culture, the MacMillan Brown Lecture series has been an institution at the University of Canterbury since 1941.